Fees for Credit Card Processing

 The average ticket size significantly contributes to a business’s average fees for credit card processing.
 The average ticket size is the amount of a typical credit card or debit card transaction.
 The higher the ticket size, the greater the average fees for credit card processing.
 As the average ticket size decreases, the transaction fees merchants pay increase.
 It’s the law of numbers, and transaction fees rack up for every transaction.
 A merchant generally processes smaller average ticket-size transactions and pays a higher overall processing fee.

 An example of two businesses that both process $1,000/ month.
 Business X has an average ticket size of $10, while Business Y has an average ticket size of $100.
-Business X has 100 monthly transactions, while Business B has ten monthly transactions.
+This results in Business X having 100 monthly transactions, while Business B has 10 monthly transactions.

-All merchants have a merchant category code (MCC) for their industry or business type.
+All merchants have a merchant category code (MCC) related to their industry or business type.
 Payment networks use the MCC to determine the general risk profile and charge pre-determined interchange fees based on the merchants’ MCC.
-For example, a restaurant will have a different interchange fee than an adult-oriented merchant’s.
+For example, a restaurant will have a different interchange fee than an adult-oriented merchant.

 Additional Charges